The use of protein supplements is becoming popular among both athletes and non-athletes alike.

 Considering what I found out about soy I decided to stay clear of it.

 It’s just not worth the health risks.

 If you decide to try whey protein be sure to always check the ingredients.

-Many popular brands include artificial flavors and sweeteners. (stay away from Splenda – surculose).
+Many popular brands include artificial flavors and sweeteners.
+Be sure to check the label and stay away from Splenda (surculose).